How To Taste Wine

-Wine tasting shouldn’t be daunting or complicated, you just need to know a few basic facts.
-To get you started, we have put together this easy to follow step-by-step guide to help you develop your palate and start wine tasting like the professionals!
+Wine tasting shouldn’t be daunting or complicated, you just need to know a few basic steps and a willingness to develop your palate.
+To get you started, we put together this short video by our Wine Expert and Tasting Panellist Adam Walls which gives you a guide to start wine tasting like the professionals!

 Swirling the wine is not just for fun, it helps to release the wine’s aromas.
 Start by taking some short, sharp sniffs and think about first impressions before moving to longer inhalations through your nose.
 What aromas can you identify?
 Think generally about whether you detect citrus or berries, as opposed to individual fruits.
 This is far less intimidating and will help to get you started.